dawnex3/SIGMOD2025Contest-Kirara/README.md

 ### Operator Construction

-* There are three types of operators: `Scan`, `HashJoin`, and `NaiveJoin`.
+* There are four types of operators: `Scan`, `HashJoin`, and `NaiveJoin`.

   * `Scan` is responsible for reading data.
   * `HashJoin` performs join operations using a hash table.
-  * `NaiveJoin` is a simpler join method used in certain cases.
+  * `NaiveJoin` is a simple nested-loop join for when one side has just one row.
+  * `ResultWriter` is responsible for pulling all results from the pipeline and assembling the final output table.

 * The `HashJoin` operator selects the smaller input as the Build Side and the larger one as the Probe Side.
-If the Build Side contains fewer than 1000 records, the system falls back to using the simpler `NaiveJoin`.
+If the Build Side contains only one row, the system falls back to using the simpler `NaiveJoin`.

 * Both `HashJoin` and `NaiveJoin` pre-allocate buffers to store their join results efficiently.

 * Every thread maintains its own copy of the same operator tree.
 These operator trees are coordinated using a Shared State Manager to ensure consistent execution across threads.

+### Operator Execution

+* Operators follow a pull-based execution model: each operator actively pulls data from its upstream operator until there’s nothing left to process.

+* The `Scan` operator atomically claim large data 'chunks' and then process them locally into smaller, lock-free batches, which minimizes synchronization overhead.

+* The system uses late materialization: instead of copying data, `Scan` passes lightweight references upward in the operator tree.
+This data remains as references until an operator like `HashJoin` or `NaiveJoin` must materialize it into a temporary buffer to produce join results.

+* Finally, the `ResultWriter` pulls these materialized result batches, and writes the result into its own private, paged-format buffers.
+Once a thread's pipeline is exhausted, it briefly locks a shared result structure to append its locally generated pages.

 ### Hash Table Construction and Probing